dubst3pp4/dubst3pp4.github.io/content/post/2017-09-27-hugo-git-and-forestry.md

 ---
 title: Hugo, GitHub and forestry.io
-description: "How I set up a simple and static website with Hugo, GitHub and forestry.io"
+description: How I set up a simple and static website with Hugo, GitHub and forestry.io
 categories:
 - website
 date: 2017-09-27 22:57:56 +0200